How to buy Arena (ARF) shares

-Arena REIT is a reit—specialty business based in Australia.
-Arena shares (ARF) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.76 – a decrease of 3.5% over the previous week.
-Arena has a trailing 12-month revenue of around $61.7 million.
+Arena REIT is a reit-specialty business based in Australia.
+Arena shares (ARF) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Arena has a trailing 12-month revenue of around $70.8 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Arena